 … in Freebase, 93.8% of people have no place of birth, and 78.5% have no nationality, about 68% of people do not have any profession, while, in Wikidata, about 50% of artists have no date of birth, and only 0.4% of known buildings have information about height.

 The imperfections of KGs can lead to negative outcomes.
-For example, in recommendations systems, KG incompleteness can result in limited or biased recommendations; on Q&A tasks, KG incompleteness can yield substantively and contextually incomplete or inaccurate answers to queries.
+For example, in recommendation systems, KG incompleteness can result in limited or biased recommendations; on Q&A tasks, KG incompleteness can yield substantively and contextually incomplete or inaccurate answers to queries.

 Fortunately, KGEs can help solve problems that plague KGs.